Can We Link Perception And Cognition?

 If we weren’t, we’d be too busy hanging out with all our friends (who we love and feel loved by) to read a Psychiatrist’s blog, hahaha.

 Left liberals, libertarians and non-religious people are lower in Orderliness (a subfactor of Big 5 Conscientiousness).
+Which means they tend to live messier lives (in every sense) than other people, all else being equal.

 Left liberals are also non-trivially higher in Neuroticism, but the correlations are pretty low.

 Scott, have you tried to construct a non-Bayesian explanation for this?